askonomm/oinky.io/docs/layouts.md

 order: 3
 ---

-While you can create as much [content](/docs/content) as you want without specifying a layout for the content items, and you can use that content in all of your [pages](/docs/pages), [partials](/docs/partials) and layouts using [templating data](/docs/templating-data), if your goal is to create Markdown content that would end up as individual web pages then you want to attach a layout to that Markdown content.
+You can create as much [content](/docs/content) as you want without specifying a layout for the content items, and you can use that content in all of your [pages](/docs/pages), [partials](/docs/partials) and layouts using dynamically generated [templating data](/docs/templating-data).
+But, if your goal is to create Markdown content that would end up as individual web pages, such as blog posts, content pages, and so on, then you want to attach a layout to that Markdown content.

 ## What is a layout?